AaryanProthi/Restaurant-Management-System-GUI/README.md

 # Restaurant-Management-System-GUI
 Restaurant Management System GUI Project created using Python and MySQL connector with a MySQL Database.
-The GUI has been designed using PySimpleGUI Library
+The GUI has been designed using PySimpleGUI Library.